Last Updated on December 11, 2022 by Peralta

 3. Will the dishwasher still work if the detergent dispenser is damaged?

 Yes.
 Your dishwasher will still run as usual, even if the detergent dispenser is faulty.
 The bad news is that you will have to clean your dishes without detergent.
 You will have to deal with many stained dishes at the end of each cycle.

 Even so, you can always put detergent on the reservoir to mix with water during the wash cycle.
 This can be inconvenient.
 Keeping this in mind, call a qualified service technician to repair the detergent dispenser.

 The detergent dispenser is an essential component of the dishwasher.
 Its function is to hold the dishwasher detergent and dispense it during the wash cycle.
 At times, you may notice the Kitchenaid dishwasher soap dispenser, not opening.
 This may result from a damaged latch, broken cover, or faulty control board.
 A broken bi-metallic switch and broken door spring can also cause the dispenser to fail to open.

 Troubleshooting will help you to diagnose the problem and fix it.
-If you need help fixing a dishwasher soap dispenser that’s not opening, call a service technician.
+Call a service technician if you need help fixing a dishwasher soap dispenser that’s not opening.
 Remember, your dishwasher will still be able to run even though the dispenser is faulty.
 The only downside is that the utensils will not come out clean.